University of Minnesota: Research

-Sexual assaults

-Minnesota Gophers football player Dominic Jones was convicted of sexual assault in 2008.
-In July 2009, an appeals court upheld Jones' conviction, but reduced his four-year prison sentence to one year.
-More than 1,000 sexual assaults on campus were reported between 2010 and 2015.
-No prosecutions for rape occurred, according to Katie Eichele of the Aurora Center, until the conviction of Daniel Drill-Mellum in 2016, for the rapes of two fellow students.
-Drill-Mellum received a six-year prison sentence.

-It has been alleged that few sexual assaults on campus are reported to University police.
-Six resulted in arrest from 2010 to 2015; one was determined to be unfounded.
-In a study by campus police, in the years between 2005 and 2015, sexual assaults at the university remained the same or increased despite six sexual assault resources and many anti-crime programs on campus.
-In August 2020, the University of Minnesota agreed to pay $500,000 to a woman who in the fall of 2016, accused several Gophers football players of sexually assaulting her.
-In February 2017, a University of Minnesota panel cleared four of the 10 Gopher football players the woman accused and agreed with investigators' recommendation that four other players be expelled and the other two players should be suspended for a year.

-Student life and traditions
+Student life

+Among matriculants to the university, 66.8% are considered Minnesota residents and 33.2% are considered out-of-state residents.
+According to the University Office of Institutional Data and Research, as of fall 2023, there were 30,469 undergraduates at the University of Minnesota Twin Cities campus.
+Of that number, 6,736 were first-time, degree-seeking freshmen.
+There were 11,233 graduate students.

 Greek life, professional and honor societies

 The University of Minnesota has numerous fraternities and sororities.
 Including defunct branches, the Greek System numbers more than 200 organizations, approximately half of which operate today.
 The university's Greek societies include the residential Academic and Social chapters, including non-residential multicultural groups.
 The Greek System includes some but not all Professional Fraternities, Honor Societies, Religious and Service Fraternities.
 Fraternities and sororities have built several historically significant "Fraternity Row" homes along University Ave.
 SE, 10th Ave.
 SE, 4th Street SE, and 5th Street SE, all in Minneapolis, or along Cleveland Ave. near the St. Paul campus.